-The St. Luke's Rehabilitation Institute Division of Inland Northwest Health Services Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Education Programs for the Emergency Medical Services Professions.
-Commission on Accreditation of Allied Health Education Programs 1361 Park Street Clearwater, FL 33756(727) 210-2350 www.caahep.org
+The St. Luke's Rehabilitation Institute Division of Inland Northwest Health Services Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

-Students have the opportunity to earn 44 credits for Prior Learning to be used to meet partial requirements for a Bachelor Paramedicine Degree from Central Washington University.
+Students have the opportunity to earn a maximum of 44 credits for Prior Learning to be used to meet partial requirements for a Bachelor Paramedicine Degree from Central Washington University.